DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

     * **Accessibility**: Assurance that the widest range of subjects can interact with a resource regardless of their capabilities or limitations
     * **Timeliness**: Being prompt, on-time, within a reasonable time frame, low latency response times

+#### Five Pillars - Extension of CIA Triad

+* additional pillars of CIA Triad
+* **Authenticity**
+  * Concept that data is authentic or genuine and originates from its alleged source
+  * Relates to integrity but more closely related to verifying that it is from a claimed origin
+  * IF data has authenticity, the recipient can have high level of confidence that the data is from whom it claims to be and did not change in transit
+  * digital signatures
+  * prevents fraud
+  * "verifies you are who you claim to be"
+* **Nonrepudiation**
+  * Ensures that the subject of an activity or who caused an event cannot deny that the event occurred.
+  * Prevents a subject from claiming not to have done or performed an action or to not have been the cause if an event
+  * Made possible through identification, authentication, authorization, auditing, and accounting
+  * Established using digital certificates, session identification, transaction logs, and numerous other transactional and access control mechanisms.
+  * a suspect cannot be held accountable IF they can repudiate the claim against them
+  * digital signatures, comprehensive audit trails, physical signatures, biometrics, video surveillance

+### AAA Services

+* Core fundamental concepts for security mechanisms (**_Access Control_**) of all security environments which is the abbreviation for _Authentication, authorization, and accounting (or sometimes auditing)_
+* Five elements:
+  * **Identification**
+    * claiming to be an identity when attempting to access a secured area/system
+    * involves username/password, swiping a smart card, proximity card, etc
+    * biometrics
+    * without this a system has no way of correlating au authentication factor with the subject
+    * Identity must be proven before use is allowed or access is granted
+  * **Authentication**
+    * proving/verifying that a claimed identity is valid
+    * requires subject to provide additional info to prove their identity
+    * most common is a password
+    * Identification and authentication are typically used together in a two-step process
+      * Providing the identity is the first step, providing the authentication factor is the second step
+      * without both a subject cannot gain access to a system. neither element alone is useful in terms of security
+  * **Authorization**
+    * defines the permission (i.e allow/grant and/or deny) or a resource and object access for a specific identity or subject
+    * ensures that the requested activity or access to an object is possible
+  * **Auditing**
+    * recording of a log of the events and activities related to the system and subjects
+    * programmatic means by which a subject's actions are tracked and recorded to hold them accountable
+    * process for detecting unauthorized or abnormal activities
+    * support accountability
+  * **Accounting**
+    * also known as _accountability_
+    * reviewing log files to check for compliance violations in order to hold subjects accountable for their actions, especially in violation of organizational security policies
+    * supports auditing

 ### DAD, Overprotection, Authenticity, Nonrepudiation

 #### DAD